mthvedt/qarth/README.md

 ### Using OAuth v2

-Qarth has a set of default multimethods for OAuth v2.
+Qarth has a set of default multimethods for OAuth v2 with form-encoded responses†.
-For any compliant implementation that returns form-encoded responses[2], all you need to do is something like this:
+They require only a :request-url and :access-url.

 ```clojure
 (def conf {:type :oauth